Updated on 2/18/2022

 Polished concrete is concrete that has been processed through a series of mechanically ground “polishing/grinding” steps utilizing professional equipment designed for concrete polishing.
-This process also includes the use of concrete densifier/hardener which penetrates into the concrete and creates a chemical reaction to help harden and dust proof the surface.
-During concrete polishing the surface is processed through a series of steps (in general a minimum of 6-8 grinding steps of processing is considered polished concrete) utilizing progressively finer grinding tools.
+This process also includes the use of a concrete densifier/hardener which penetrates into the concrete and creates a chemical reaction to help harden and dustproof the surface.
+During concrete polishing, the surface is processed through a series of steps (in general, a minimum of 6-8 grinding steps of processing is considered polished concrete) utilizing progressively finer grinding tools.
 The grinding tools are progressive grits of industrial diamonds in a bonded material such as metal/hybrid/resin often referred to as diamond polishing pads.

 2. Why Polished Concrete

 Why Choose Polished Concrete Flooring?